marinadunn/SHIFT-STAC-demo/README.md

 # SHIFT-STAC-demo
 Repo for public use for science discovery using data from the Surface Biology and Geology (SBG) SHIFT AVIRIS-NG campaign.
-Examples are provided in mainly Python, with some R examples.
+Examples are provided in Python.

 [More info about AVIRIS-NG data products](https://avirisng.jpl.nasa.gov/dataportal/)